The 7 Things No One Tells You Before Going Into Sales

-Sales trainers can teach you technical skills, and motivational speakers and well-wishers can inspire you to throw yourself wholeheartedly into sales, but it’s only the wisdom of experience that can teach some of the most important lessons for a salesperson.
+Sales trainers can teach you technical skills, and motivational speakers and well-wishers can inspire you to throw yourself wholeheartedly into sales, but it’s only the wisdom of first-hand experience that can teach some of the most important lessons for a salesperson.

-We’ve decided to share some of these lessons with you, so that you won’t have to spend a decade or more in sales to learn them.
+We’ve decided to share some of these lessons with you so that you won’t have to spend a decade or more in sales to learn them.
 After all, no person is an island.
 Here are seven things that no one tells you before you go into sales:

 1. Selling provides excellent job security

 No one tells you that while it might not be easy to land your first sales job, once you have more experience (and demonstrable results) you’ll have great job security.
 Sales is one of the largest segments of the workforce, with some estimates claiming salespeople make up 15% of total employees.
-The fact is that every business needs salespeople to survive, and no matter what happens in the economy, if you can sell, you can work.
+The fact is that nearly every business needs salespeople to survive, and no matter what happens in the economy, if you can sell, you can work.

 2. Don’t let yourself get too low, or too high

 This is a lesson that is best taught through experience.
-When things are going terribly, you might feel like you’re never going to close another deal again.
+When things are going terribly, you might feel like you’re never going to close another deal.
 When things are going well, you might think the deals will never stop.
 But, instead of riding the emotional rollercoaster, you should train yourself to stay on an even keel.
 Never get too high, or too low.

 3. Focus your energies on the right activity

 Our attention gets pulled in 50 directions on an average day, and many of those distractions do nothing to help move the needle and close more deals.
 Activities that matter – like prospecting, follow-up, and closing deals – should take priority over all others.
 Make sure you set aside time daily to focus on those things, no matter what else comes your way.
-If you look at a top performer’s daily activity, and you can bet this is what they do.
+If you look at a top performer’s daily activity, you can bet this is what they do.

 4. Even if you have other plans, take advantage

-It’s okay to acknowledge the fact that a fair amount people go into sales out of necessity, or simply because they aren’t sure what else to do.
-Even if you’re only working in sales until your art career takes off, or until you open your dream restaurant, a lot of the skills you learn will help in the future while helping you make as much money as possible now.
+It’s okay to acknowledge the fact that a fair amount of people go into sales out of necessity, or simply because they aren’t sure what else to do.
+Even if you’re only working in sales until your art career takes off, or until you open your dream restaurant, a lot of the skills you learn will help in the future while helping you make as much money now as possible.
 Show yourself that you have what it takes, knowing it can pay dividends long after you’ve moved on.